 Winners of the L'Oreal prize were Gabriel Skucas (Knitwear) and Stefan Cooke (Textiles for Fashion) whose collections were impressive in skill and presentation.
 Skucas sent a beauteous procession of girls down the runway, clad in black, luxurious pleated skirts of varied lengths with cream cashmere blouses.
-Pious and romantic - yet utterly controlled in a sharp, modern and very intelligent aesthetic #looks #lookstotry.
-Cooke's collection was a thought out and crafted collection of trompe-l'oeil effects and tailoring.
+The offering was pious and romantic, yet utterly controlled in a sharp, modern, and very intelligent aesthetic (#looks #lookstotry).
+Cooke's collection was a thought-out and crafted collection of trompe-l'oeil effects and tailoring.
 Denim and tartan prints covered soft chiffon blouses, with chic trousers.

-There was a definitive disco fever in the womenswear designers' air, with Emma Chopova/Laura Lowena and Gabriela Sardena.
-Fuschias, red, bright greens and embellishments - both collections were brave purporters of maximalist fashion.
+There was a definitive disco fever in the womenswear designers' air, evidenced by Emma Chopova/Laura Lowena and Gabriela Sardena.
+Fuschias, red, bright greens, and embellishments — both collections were brave purporters of maximalist fashion.
 Something that can sometimes be missing in fashion, and especially what students should be experimenting with.
 Bold ladies, and we love it.

-Menswear designer Robert Sanders was a joy in styling and textures, with big denims, wools and jerseys.
-He took staples, played with them and made them look utterly cool.
+Menswear designer Robert Sanders's offering was a joy in styling and texture.
+He took staples (think big denims, wools, and jerseys), played with them, and made them look utterly cool.
 Oliver Thame's beautiful tribal prints and celebration of masculinity were powerful visual bombasts on the catwalk.
 It's only going to get better for all of these stars.

 Text Bojana Kozarevic

-Sam McCoach used her autumn/winter 17 presentation at 180 The Strand to do what she does best, British-made clothes with a British sensibility.
-Entitled A Perfect Contract, the collection took her signature kilt skirts to the next level, elevating her fabrics choices, (she used cashmere this time around) and hand-finishing the skirts in Scotland.
-The attention to detail didn't stop at the skirts; badges and buttons on her hand-dyed jumpers came courtesy of Sam's close friend and Edinburgh College of Art student Chris.
-Elsewhere in the collection, Sam teamed up with kings of the the rain mac, Mackintosh to produce coats, dresses and jackets in rubber, all made for unpredictable weather in mind.
-All in all the collection had a decidedly 60s feel about it, with make-up artist Thom Walker looking back to the beatnik girls of the era for beauty inspiration, and updated their thick lashes and kohl liner with a heavy brow.
+Sam McCoach used her fall/winter 17 presentation at 180 The Strand to show what she does best: British-made clothes with a British sensibility.
+Entitled A Perfect Contract, the collection took McCoach's signature kilt skirts to the next level.
+The designer elevated her fabrics choices, (she used cashmere this time around) and hand-finished the skirts in Scotland.
+The attention to detail didn't stop at the skirts; badges and buttons on her hand-dyed sweaters came courtesy of Sam's close friend and Edinburgh College of Art named student Chris.
+Elsewhere in the collection, Sam teamed up with Mackintosh to produce coats, dresses, and jackets in rubber — all made for unpredictable weather in mind.
+All in all, the collection had a decidedly 60s feel about it.
+Makeup artist Thom Walker looked back to the beatnik girls of the era for beauty inspiration, and updated their thick lashes and kohl liner with a heavy brow.
 Groovy baby!

 Text Lynette Nylander

 Caitlin Price has grown up.
-For her fifth LFW collection, the south London former Central Saint Martin's student looked past the alcopop-fuelled hedonism of previous seasons to an altogether more structural affair; a kind of power dressing for when the lights come on and the DnB ends.
-All the trademark fabrications and wrappings are still there, as is the now customary collaboration with art director Joseph Bond, but whereas before Price's work would feel teenage or adolescent, it now feels glamorous.
+For her fifth LFW collection, the south London-born former Central Saint Martin's student looked past the alcopop-fueled hedonism of previous seasons to an altogether more structural affair — a kind of power dressing for when the lights come on and the DnB ends.
+All the trademark fabrications and wrappings are still there, as is the now customary collaboration with art director Joseph Bond.
+But whereas before Price's work would feel teenage or adolescent, it now feels glamorous.
 Regal, almost.
 Of course, it remains a mix of high and low, Price's love of sportswear apparent in the high-necked tops and cropped bombers.
 But within the sleek skirts and taffeta touches comes a newfound maturity and elegance.
 We like what we see.